PayFabric/Portal/PayFabric/Sections/PayFabric Settings.md

 Navigate to Settings > Products.

-PayFabric provide the ability to manage the products.
-The uploaded products can be added to the transactions when processing transaction on ``Modern Design``
+With `Modern Design` mode for Virtual Terminal, PayFabric provide the ability to manage the products.
+The uploaded products can be added to the transactions when processing transaction.